Tom Kurvers - General Manager / Alternate Governor

 Keith Paulsen - Video Coach

-Paulsen enters his second season as the video coach of the Iowa Wild in 2017-18.
+Paulsen enters his third season as the video coach of the Iowa Wild in 2017-18.

 He joined the Iowa Wild in 2016-17 after serving as the Assistant General Manager and Associate Head Coach of the United States Hockey League’s (USHL) Madison Capitols from 2013-16.
 Paulsen was instrumental in helping launch the expansion team’s inaugural season in 2014-15.
 He worked primarily with the Capitols defensemen and oversaw scouting and recruiting for the Capitols and the USHL Drafts.